levkk/rwf/README.md

 }
 ```

-Background jobs allow for arbitrary arguments, encoded with JSON, and stored in the database.
+Background jobs support arbitrary arguments, which are encoded with JSON, and stored in the database.

 ### Running jobs

-Running a job is as simple as scheduling it asynchronously via:
+Running a job is as simple as scheduling it asynchronously with:

 ```rust
 let job = SendEmail {